roy-ganz/toql/README.md

 ## License

-mysql_enum is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Toql is distributed under the terms of both the MIT license and the Apache License (Version 2.0).